Showing posts with label Ruckinge. Show all posts

 Follow this byway through woodlands, eventually emerging onto Hornash Lane, where we turn right.
 Take great care crossing the old Ashford to Hamstreet Road at the end of the lane and continue ahead onto Bromley Green Road.
 Continue ahead at the next crossroads onto Poundhurst Road, which bridges the railway and A2070..

 1/4 mile after bridging the A2070 and railway line, the lane bears sharply left; continue ahead at this point, onto Gill Lane.
 This will eventually become a track.
-Bear right to follow the bridleway right down through Hamstreet Woods nature reserve.
-This can often be rough or very muddy.
-At the other end, follow Bourne Lane into the village.
+Bear right to follow the bridleway down to a gate and onward through Hamstreet Woods nature reserve.
+Stay on the wide surfaced trail, and at the other end exit the woods to follow Bourne Lane into the village.
 Turn left at the end onto the one-way street (by the World War II pill-box), then right at the end onto Cock Lane, and right again into The Street.

 Snargate circular route (9 miles) or Fairfield (13 miles) - lanes